iTwin/itwinjs-core/common/api/imodeljs-backend.api.md

     readonly classMetaDataRegistry: MetaDataRegistry;
     clearSqliteStatementCache(): void;
     clearStatementCache(): void;
-    close(requestContext: AuthorizedClientRequestContext, keepBriefcase?: KeepBriefcase): Promise<void>;
+    // Warning: (ae-incompatible-release-tags) The symbol "close" is marked as @public, but its signature references "KeepBriefcase" which is marked as @internal close(requestContext: AuthorizedClientRequestContext, keepBriefcase?: KeepBriefcase): Promise<void>;
     // @beta
     closeSnapshot(): void;
     // @deprecated
     closeStandalone(): void;
     readonly codeSpecs: CodeSpecs;
-    readonly concurrencyControl: ConcurrencyControl;
+    // Warning: (ae-incompatible-release-tags) The symbol "concurrencyControl" is marked as @public, but its signature references "ConcurrencyControl" which is marked as @beta readonly concurrencyControl: ConcurrencyControl;
     constructEntity<T extends Entity>(props: EntityProps): T;
     containsClass(classFullName: string): boolean;